Research Misconduct

 Scope

-A. This Policy applies to: 1. all All individuals who hold University appointments and all graduate students who are engaged in the design, conduct, or reporting of research, whether or not conducted under the research is funded; and toauspices of Indiana University, regardless of funding source.
+- This policy applies to all individuals engaged in the design, conduct, or reporting of research conducted under the auspices of Indiana University, regardless of funding source.

-B. This policy applies to allegations of potential research misconduct received on or after January 1, 2026.
+- This policy applies to allegations of potential research misconduct received on or after December 16, 2025.

-C. Except for research misconduct in the context of a Sponsored Program, allegations of research misconduct by undergraduate students shall be dealt with through the STU-00: Code of Student Rights, Responsibilities, and Conduct. or such other disciplinary process duly established by a campus or academic unit.
+- Except for research misconduct in the context of a Sponsored Program, allegations of research misconduct by undergraduate students shall be dealt with through STU-00: Code of Student Rights, Responsibilities, and Conduct or such other disciplinary process duly established by a campus or academic unit.

-D. This policy ensures compliance with local, state, and federal requirements, including 42 CFR 93.
-IU Research, through the Research Integrity Officer (RIO), will monitor relevant requirements for research misconduct and associated reporting and ensure this Policy continues to align with such requirements through policy changes and procedural updates as appropriate.
+- This policy ensures compliance with local, state, and federal requirements, including 42 CFR 93.
+IU Research, through the Research Integrity Officer (RIO), will monitor relevant requirements for research misconduct and associated reporting and ensure this policy continues to align with such requirements through policy changes and procedural updates as appropriate.

 Policy Statement